CumulusNetworks/docs/content/version/cumulus-linux-37/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 Each method is discussed in greater detail below.

+{{%notice info%}}

+In Cumulus Linux 3.7.12, the default password for the cumulus user account has changed to `cumulus`.
+The first time you log into Cumulus Linux, you are **required** to change this default password.
+Be sure to update any automation scripts, before you upgrade to Cumulus Linux 3.7.12.

+{{%/notice%}}

 ## Zero Touch Provisioning Using a Local File

 ZTP only looks once for a ZTP script on the local file system when the switch boots.
 ZTP searches for an install script that matches an [ONIE](http://onie.org)-style waterfall in `/var/lib/cumulus/ztp`, looking for the most specific name first, and ending at the most generic: